xodio/xod/docs/tutorial/data-types-and-conversions/README.md

 =======================================

 In previous tutorial chapters, you’ve had to deal with pulses and logical values.
-A pulse just denotes the fact something happened and logical values carry either 0 or 1 value.
+A pulse just denotes the fact something happened and logical values carry either 0 (low) or 1 (high) value.

 The latter is called a *boolean* data type, and its values are called boolean values.
 It’s just a matter of terminology, but the boolean value that corresponds to 1/high/on/enable is called *true*, and the boolean value corresponding to 0/low/off/disable value is called *false*.

 XOD has other types to express more than a simple flow of boolean values.
 Let's get familiar with them.